Meanwhale/MeanscriptCLI/README.md

 # MeanscriptCLI
-Command line interface (CLI) for Meanscript, a versatile scripting and bytecode language (prototype).
+_Command line interface (CLI) for Meanscript, a versatile scripting and bytecode language **prototype**._

+---

-The idea is to combine best parts of existing scripting languages like JavaScript, JSON, and Protocol Buffers, while keeping it compact and easy to use.
+Meanscript aims to combine best parts of existing scripting languages like JavaScript, JSON, and Protocol Buffers, while keeping it compact and easy to use.

-Meanscript is currently featuring
+Currently featuring
 * This **command line tool** to compile and run scripts and view contents of bytecode files
 * **C++ library** to compile and run code, and read and write bytecode data from your source code
 * Integers, text strings, floating point numbers, structs, and arrays